 Antidepressant medication refers to a few types of medication that can help relieve symptoms of low mood and anxiety.
 These medications balance your brain chemistry – by affecting neurotransmitters that influence mood and emotions.

-Antidepressant medication is often used to treat depression in combination with psychological therapies, but can also be used as part of treatment for other mental health issues.
+Antidepressant medication is often used to treat depression in combination with psychological therapies, but can also be used as part of treatment for other mental health conditions.

-Antidepressants may also be helpful in the treatment of other mental health issues, such as generalised anxiety disorder and eating disorders, obsessive-compulsive disorder, social phobia, and post-traumatic stress disorder.
+Antidepressants may also be helpful in the treatment of other mental health issues, such as generalised anxiety disorder and eating disorders, obsessive-compulsive disorder, social phobia, chronic pain, and post-traumatic stress disorder.

 Antidepressants are not for everyone, but for some people, they can be life-changing.
 There is nothing wrong with wanting to try medication, or needing medication, to improve your mental health.